The best way to get brand attributes examples and really understand them is by thinking of a party you went to.

 3. Encourage more brand engagement

-If you want to grow your business, you need people to love your brand.
+A brand is about emotions.
+If you want to grow your business, you need people to love your brand and connect with it.

-Your brand attributes make your brand more desirable to your audience and drive more connection and engagement.
+Your brand attributes make your brand more attractive to your audience and drive more connection and engagement.

 4. Drive business growth